Bereavement at Christmas

 Trying to navigate grief this Christmas

-Many people find that when they experience something very difficult in their life, such as the loss of a loved one, their routine is the first thing that starts to slip.
+Many people find that they lose their routine after the loss of a loved one.
 This is a completely natural reaction to grief.

-It might feel like time should stand still after the death of a loved one, and it can feel really surreal that the rest of the world keeps turning when your own life has been so changed by the loss you are feeling.
+It can feel surreal that the rest of the world keeps turning when your own life has been so changed by the loss you are feeling.
 This is also a normal reaction, as losing a loved one is one of the hardest things that someone can experience.

-When your life gets thrown off by the loss, it’s really important to try and reinforce good habits and maintain a steady routine, to bring back some stability to your days.
-This will help you cope with grief in the long-run.
+It's really important to try and reinforce good habits to bring back some stability to your days as you navigate life after grief.
+This will help you cope in the long-run.

-Sometimes, it can feel like we are in control of social media, and sometimes it can feel as though social media is in control of us.
-It’s important to try and notice when you start to feel this shift in your social media usage so that you can start to control it again.
-Remember that it’s okay to take a break from it all and delete a social media app, or simply log out.
+Remember that it’s okay to take a break and delete a social media app for some time, or simply log out for a bit.
 Even if you only do this for a week, you might start to notice a shift in your mental health.

 We have some ideas for activities you can do with the kids for low or no cost this Christmas.